Skip to main content

 5 p.m.
 Receives an update from the outgoing ED team on the evening’s patients, many of whom have symptoms of common childhood viruses like hand, foot and mouth disease and asthma.

-A Day in the Life: Ruth Abaya, MD, MPH - 2 Ruth Abaya, MD, MPH, splits her time between her two passions: emergency medicine and violence prevention.
 6 p.m.
 Sees a child who suffered a gunshot wound a few weeks ago and is still experiencing pain due to bullet fragments in his leg.
 Dr. Abaya calls in a social worker, who connects the child and his family to violence intervention support and trauma counseling in the community.
 The patient is also referred to a pain management team to deal with the chronic pain he is likely to experience as a result of the location of his wound.

 7 p.m.
 Examines a child who fell off her bicycle and injured her arm.
 X-rays confirm the child has a fracture.
-Dr. Abaya provides sedation while an orthopaedic surgeon sets the bone.
+Dr. Abaya provides sedation while an orthopedic surgeon sets the bone.
 The child selects a hot pink cast before going home.

 8 p.m.
 Sees a little girl who has asthma.
 While examining the child, Dr. Abaya learns that the child’s father was shot and killed in North Philadelphia two days prior.
 It becomes clear that part of caring for the child will involve getting her mother the support she needs.
 Dr. Abaya prescribes the appropriate asthma medication for the child.
 She then contacts the child’s pediatrician to inform them of what’s going on so they can pick up the baton to support the family.